 You can ask them to see how long they can go without smiling.
 Tell them to try their hardest and be ready with your camera when the smile breaks out.
 If you have siblings, they can have a contest to see who can go the longest without smiling.
 Usually, the children will end up in fits of laughter.

 13. Create Interaction With Siblings

-Some older children tend to do well when they are tasked with the responsibility of getting their younger sibling to smile.
+Some older children tend to do well when they are tasked with getting their younger sibling to smile.